almillien33/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Then from the osTicket-Installation-Files folder, install VC_redist.x86.exe and MySQL 5.5.62.
+Then, from the osTicket-Installation-Files folder, install VC_redist.x86.exe and MySQL 5.5.62.
 When you're installing MySQL server, select Typical for Choose My Setup type and then Install and select the option to launch MySQL.

 </p>
 <br />